KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/bootstrap-css-guide/02-play-with-bootstrap.md

-!!! abstract "Chapter Goals"
+---
+title: Play with Bootstrap CSS
+---
+In this chapter, we are going to
   - Get used to Bootstrap CSS

+## Try Bootstrap CSS

-In the last chapter, we saw that Bootstrap is a huge external CSS file.
+In the last chapter, we saw that **Bootstrap is a huge external CSS file**.

-**It means if you add class to html, the style applied to that HTML.**
+**<mark>It means if you add class to html, the style applied to that HTML.</mark>**

 Let's check it.